Texting is gaining popularity with all sorts of users — including scammers.

 Smishing attacks involve the same sort of trickery as phone scams, including the same false claims that the message is from the IRS, Social Security Administration, a long-lost friend, or a bank.

-Consumer Reports released a warning about the new type of scam, in which criminals appear to offer money via text message.
+Consumer Reports released a warning about this type of scam, in which criminals appear to offer money via text message.
 But when someone clicks on the hyperlink in the text message, they are asked for personal details that the scammers can then use to defraud them.

 “Texting has replaced the phone call as the most popular consumer communication channel.
 So while we ignore phone calls, we are conditioned to respond to text messages — and phishers are using this to their advantage,” said Al Pascual, a co-founder at Breach Clarity, told Consumer Reports.